mightybyte/monad-challenges/pages/set4-1.md

 state and failing computations we want to go back through and look for commonalities.

-First, go back through all the code you wrote for Set 1, find all the generalized functions and copy their type signatures (not the code) into a new file.
+First, go back through all the code you wrote for Set 1, Find all the generalized functions and copy their type signatures (not the code) into a new file.
 You can skip the functions that solved special case exercises.
 Then do the same thing for Set 2 and copy those type signatures into the same file.